Nghiad/SlowGen/README.txt

 ==========
--       Dumps the time log summary of the iGen or qGen (-d)    Dumps additional logs highlighting the import/query workflow (-e)    Search for ERRORs in the iGen or qGen; ignores configuration errors (-e)    Dump's the source's configurations in all site files (-e -d) Search for all ERRORs in the iGen or qGen
+-       Dumps the time log summary of the iGen or qGen (-d)    Dumps additional logs highlighting the import/query workflow (-e)    Dump's the source's configurations in all site files and search for ERRORs in the iGen or qGen; ignores configuration errors
-(-f)    Specifies specific log file to parse
+(-e -d) Search for all ERRORs in the iGen or qGen; includes configuration errors (-f)    Specifies specific log file to parse

 ==============================